dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

 ## Conclusion

 As you would have noticed the scenario we tried to cover isn't very hard to implement and Azure AD has full support for it.
 Things get a bit more interesting when you have to support **many** authentication schemes in a multi-tenant app (specially if the authentication schemes are based on the tenant) but that's a story for another time.
-Hopefully this has given you and understanding of how multi-tenancy works in Azure AD.
+Hopefully this has given you an understanding of how multi-tenancy works in Azure AD.

 If you have thoughts or comments please feel free to share them in the comments section.
 Thank you.